NikosDiakonis/openarms/README.md

 # openarms
 🔗 Live Site: [Open Arms](https://nikosdiakonis.github.io/openarms/)

-This project was developed for a web development e-learning program at the University of Athens.
+This project was developed for a web development e-learning program at the National and Kapodistrian Univercity of Athens.
 The assignment required the use of a reference site, for which I selected [watershed.ngo](https://watershed.ngo).
 I aimed to match its aesthetics while fulfilling the assignment's criteria.

 Features:
 1. Common Elements: Consistent Header and Footer across all pages.